best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/docs/contributor_guide/CONTRIBUTING.md

 ## Code conventions

-We mainly follow the [GDS Way][gds-way] in our code conventions.
-For Python code, we follow the [GDS Way Python style guide][gds-way-python], and use the flake8 pre-commit hook for linting.
+We mainly follow [PEP8 standards][pep8] in our code conventions, and use flake8 and black pre-commit hook for linting and formatting.

 ### Git and GitHub